simonwep/li18nt/README.md

 import {lint} from 'li18nt';

 const options = {
-    prettified: 4, // 4 spaces, use '\t' for tabs
+    prettified: 4, // 4 spaces, use 'tab' for tabs
     duplicates: true, // We want to analyze our translations for duplicates
-    diff: true // Find differences
+    conflicts: true // Find differences
 };

 const objects = [